All Posts

 3D scanners measure complex objects very quickly, and can speed up your design workflow tremendously when real-life references are involved.
 With the ability to capture and modify physical shapes, you can design 3D printed parts that fit perfectly on existing products of all kinds.
 3D printed jigs allow you to repeatedly locate a drill or saw, or assemble parts precisely with adhesive.
 Create close-fitting, reusable masks for sandblasting, painting, or etching.

-In this post, we’ll walk through the step-by-step reverse engineering process for an aftermarket digital gauge and explain how to scan a part for 3D printing, with tips along the way for using the right reverse engineering tools, from CAD software to to 3D scanners and 3D printers.
+In this guide, we’ll walk through the step-by-step reverse engineering process for an aftermarket digital gauge and explain how to scan a part for 3D printing, with tips along the way for using the right reverse engineering tools, from CAD software to resin 3D printers.

 From Physical to Digital: Meshes and Solids